rafael-a-g-n/Fotomatic/README.md

 - **CSS** - For stylish and responsive designs. 🎨 (61.1%)
 - **HTML** - The backbone of our content. 📄 (38.9%)

-## 🔧 Skills Demonstrated
+## 🛠 Skills Demonstrated

 - **Responsive Design**: Ensuring the site looks great on all devices. 📱💻
-- **Semantic HTML**: Writing clean and meaningful HTML. 🧼
+- **Semantic HTML**: Writing clean and meaningful HTML. 📝
-- **CSS Grid & Flexbox**: Mastery of CSS layout techniques for flexible and responsive layouts. 📐
+- **CSS Flexbox**: Mastery of CSS layout techniques for flexible and responsive layouts. 📐

-## 📂 Project Structure

-Here's a quick overview of the project's structure:

-├── index.html

-├── gallery.html

-├── contact.html

-└── css

-├── style.css

-├── gallery.css

-└── contact.css

 ## 🎉 Getting Started